-HEY LEP Business Support Board Terms of Reference
+HEY LEP Business Support Board – updated Jan 2022

 Aims and Objectives

-To support the development of a competitive business environment where private businesses can grow and create jobs for the benefit of the local community and maximise the opportunities created by the HEY LEPs emerging priorities to drive economic success.
+To support the LEP’s role in the development of a competitive business environment where private businesses can grow and create jobs for the benefit of the local community and maximise the opportunities created by the LEP’s emerging priorities to drive economic success.

 Role and Responsibilities

-- To lead in the development of a unified business support service to ensure that local businesses receive the right support and advice to sustain, develop and grow their business.
+- To strategically lead the HEY LEP in the development of a unified business support service to ensure that local businesses receive the right support and advice to sustain, develop and grow their business.

-- To lead on a customer focused strategy to develop outstanding business support packages and products to meet the evolving needs of business and address UK innovation and productivity gaps.
+- To utilise the strengths of the board to ensure the LEP is able to deliver a customer focused strategy to develop outstanding business support packages and products to meet the evolving needs of business and address UK innovation and productivity gaps.

-- To attract new businesses and overseas investment into the Hull and East Yorkshire area, by facilitating new development opportunities promoted through a range of effective marketing initiatives and serviced through a co-ordinated investor support service.
+- To work with LEP Officers to attract new businesses and overseas investment into the Hull and East Yorkshire region, by facilitating new development opportunities promoted through a range of effective investment marketing initiatives which are serviced through a co-ordinated investor support service.

 - To influence the procurement policies of the public sector and large private companies to create local supply chains and open up opportunities for local businesses.

-- To co-ordinate international trade and export activity, ensuring that businesses in the region can access a range of opportunities that meet the needs of the regional economy and that the area is represented effectively in relevant overseas markets whilst supporting businesses in investigating new markets for products and services developed in the Hull & East Yorkshire area.
+- To strategically drive the co-ordination of international trade and export activity, ensuring that businesses in the region can access a range of opportunities that meet the needs of the regional economy and that the area is represented effectively in relevant overseas markets whilst supporting businesses in investigating new markets for products and services developed in the Hull & East Yorkshire region.

-- To maximise funding opportunities for businesses and other strategic partners and ensure that funds are leveraged to gain maximum benefits for the Hull and East Yorkshire area.
+- To ensure the maximisation of funding opportunities for businesses and other strategic partners and ensure that funds are leveraged to gain maximum benefits for the Hull and East Yorkshire region.

-- Through collaborative approaches harness the collective strength of partnership working with membership organisations, trade & industry bodies and individual businesses providing a cohesive platform for policy lobbying, business engagement and intelligence gathering to support the development of HEY LEP key sectors and thereby addressing associated barriers to growth.
+- To harness the collective strength of partnership working with membership organisations, trade & industry bodies and individual businesses through effective collaborative approaches providing a cohesive platform for policy lobbying, business engagement and intelligence gathering to support the development of HEY LEP key sectors and thereby addressing associated barriers to growth.

-- To establish appropriate sub-groups to deliver the Board’s agenda as required, and to direct and monitor their work.
+- To establish appropriate sub/task groups to deliver the Board’s agenda as required, and to direct and monitor their work.

 The membership of the Board will be primarily from businesses, with appropriate representation from the region’s two local authorities and co-opted members from key statutory agencies.

 All members will be expected to attend meetings.
-If a member fails to attend for three consecutive meetings without reasonable justification, they will be asked to consider whether their place may be taken by someone who is able to commit fully.
-The final decision rests with the Chair.
+If a member fails to attend for three consecutive meetings without reasonable justification, a conversation between the chair and member will take place to review the situation.
+The final decision on board membership rests with the Chair.

-Membership will be reviewed on a bi-annual basis and in addition when any major factors or government directives indicate a necessary change such as changes to the main LEP Board.
+Membership will be reviewed on a bi-annual basis and in addition when any major factors or government directives indicate a necessary change such as changes to business policy or the main LEP Board.

 Frequency of meetings